I-Team: Walgreens In Framingham Refused To Give COVID Vaccine To 8-Year-Old Girl Due To Insurance Issue

 But after making an appointment for her eight-year-old daughter at a Walgreens in Framingham, a mother who did not want to be identified, told WBZ-TV’s I-Team she got bad news from the pharmacist.

-“She explained, we are not able to get the COVID shot because of our insurance and that it was being rejected,” she explained.
+“She explained that we are not able to get the COVID shot because of our insurance and that it was being rejected,” she explained.
 “You shouldn’t have to pay anything to get it.
 They want everyone to get it.”

 She’s right about that.
 The state and the CDC both say that the vaccine is free, and you don’t need insurance or identification to get it.